Sheep-y/MarsHorizonMods/DeepSpaceSlots/Readme.md

 To remove the mod, rename or delete `MH_DeepSpaceSlots.dll` from the game's `Mods` folder.

 If you are not using other mods, you may also remove the mod loader.
-See the mod loader's instruction for details.
+Please refer to the mod loader's instructions.

 The mod does not modify game files, so there is no need to Verify Files.